Somebody That I Used to Know: Composition and recording

 "Somebody That I Used to Know" is a mid-tempo art pop and alternative rock song and has a length of four minutes and five seconds.
+Lyrically, the song describes the aftermath of a romantic relationship from both parties' perspectives.

 Gotye uses a sample of Brazilian jazz guitarist Luiz Bonfá's 1967 instrumental song "Seville", with additional instrumentations of beats and a xylophone playing a melody based on "Baa, Baa, Black Sheep", from the 1961 LP A Child's Introduction to the Instruments of the Orchestra by Joseph Cooper and Sinfonia of London.
 It was written and produced by Gotye himself, while in his parents' barn on the Mornington Peninsula, Victoria.
 Gotye commented that he wrote the song "in quite a linear way", explaining that "I wrote the first verse, the second verse, and I'd got to the end of the first chorus and for the first time ever I thought, 'There's no interesting way to add to this guy's story'.
 It felt weak."

-The track was recorded between January and May 2011 with Gotye struggling to find a suitable female vocalist, as a "'high profile' female vocalist" cancelled the collaboration at the last minute, and Kimbra "lucked out as the replacement".
-He tested his girlfriend, Tash Parker, but "somehow their happiness meant that it didn't work out" so he followed the recommendation of the song's mixer and used Kimbra's vocals.
+The track was recorded between January and May 2011, with Gotye struggling to find a suitable female vocalist, after a "high-profile female vocalist" cancelled the collaboration at the last minute.
+He tested his girlfriend, Tash Parker, but "somehow their happiness meant that it didn't work out" so he followed the recommendation of the song's sound engineer and mixer, François Tétaz, and used Kimbra's vocals.
 Martin Davies from Click Music considered the song "instantly captivating", and named Kimbra's voice "clean and sugar-soaked", further commenting that it bears an "uncanny resemblance" to singer Katy Perry.